sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 Containerization is a process of packaging and running applications in isolated environments, such as a container, virtual machine, or serverless environment.
 Containers, simulating a system or network, are useful for safely testing exploits or malware in a controlled environment.

-*See HTB Linux Fundamentals for how to setup Docker and Linux containers.*

 ## Linux Networking

 ### Network Configuration